bonitasoft/bonita-doc/md/runtime-monitoring.md

     http://<SERVER_URL>/bonita/metrics

-Use this URL to configure your graphical monitoring tool in order to record and display the metrics.
+Use this URL to configure your installed Prometheus configuration in order to record and display the metrics.

-Sample extract of expose Prometheus data:
+Sample extract of exposed Prometheus data:

     # HELP jvm_buffer_memory_used_bytes An estimate of the memory that the Java virtual machine is using for this buffer pool
     # TYPE jvm_buffer_memory_used_bytes gauge